Skip to main content

 Provide tax file numbers

 Once your employee provides you with their tax file number (TFN), it’s important to pass it on to Hostplus when you begin to make SG contributions.
-Failing to do so may result in a fine from the ATO.
+Penalties may apply if you don’t provide an employee’s TFN to their super fund within the required timeframe.

-If your employee doesn’t have a TFN attached to their super, they’ll be taxed an additional 32% (on top of the standard 15% tax on employer contributions) on ‘no TFN’ contributions paid into the fund on their behalf.
+If your employee doesn’t have a TFN attached to their super, employer contributions made for them may be taxed an additional 32% (on top of the standard 15% tax on employer contributions) until the TFN is provided.
 It also means they can’t make personal super contributions to the fund.

-Under the government’s SuperStream standards, you need to make your employees’ super payments through a compliant online system of your choice.
+Under the government’s SuperStream standards, you need to make your employees’ super payments and submit contribution data electronically using a SuperStream-compliant system of your choice.

 We offer employers a simple online payment solution called QuickSuper.
 It’s fully compliant, accepts the standard SuperStream Alternative File Format (SAFF), and is available to Hostplus employers for free.